-The effective date of 2021 PEA financial analysis: 09 April 06, 2022.
+The effective date of 2021 PEA financial analysis: April 09, 2022.

-The overall effective date of this Report is the effective date of the financial analysis which is April 09, 2022.
+The overall effective date of this Report is September 26, 2023.

-2.6 Information Sources
+2.7 Information Sources

 This Report is based in part on internal Company technical reports, production reports, previous studies, maps, published government reports, company letters and memoranda, and public information as cited throughout this Report and listed in Section 27, References.